 Support Groups are for those needing encouragement and support during a period of suffering or hardship.
 Groups are open to those in our community.
 Some may require a workbook purchase so check the event detail.

-Warren seasonally offers a variety of groups: Divorce Care, Grief Care, Financial Peace University, Substance Abuse, Anxiety-Depression, Parenting in a Broken World, Marriage Betrayal for Women, Freedom Groups (men only) and Survivors of Sexual Abuse for Women.
+Warren seasonally offers a variety of groups: Divorce Care, Enduring the Loss of a Child, Grief Care, Financial Peace University, Anxiety-Depression, Marriage Betrayal for Women and Survivors of Sexual Abuse for Women.
+We also offer groups that meet year-round: Parenting in a Broken World, Freedom Groups (men only) and Substance Abuse.
 See below for a list of current or upcoming groups.

 Freedom Recovery Groups are working groups that help those suffering from addiction.
 These groups will be active in encouraging behavior change, especially in times of relapse or when encountering difficulties during recovery.
 Working groups help you establish accountability measures and live addiction-free lives.
 Is it time to change your story?